-The UN's Intergovernmental Panel on Climate Change states that global temperatures are now 1.1 degrees above pre-industrial levels and they're likely to reach 1.5 degrees in the early 2030s (IPCC Synthesis Report, March 2023).
+The IPCC states that global temperatures are now 1.1 degrees above pre-industrial levels and they're likely to reach 1.5 degrees in the early 2030s (IPCC Synthesis Report, March 2023).

 We are committed to real action and playing our part in keeping global temperature rise to under 1.5 degrees.
 We have achieved zero carbon emissions from our operations and are helping to reduce our community's emissions.
-However, everyone must play their part, and we are committed to working with partners, residents and businesses to achieve a low emissions future.
+However, everyone must play their part and we are committed to working with partners, residents and businesses to achieve a low emissions future.

-Responding to the climate emergency is possible, and humanity knows what to do.
+Responding to the climate emergency is possible and humanity knows what to do.
 The IPCC says that urgent climate action can secure a liveable future for all.
 Multiple feasible and effective options exist to reduce greenhouse gas emissions and adapt to human-caused climate change.

-By 2040 our most significant remaining community emissions lie in reducing gas use and on-road transport, so a focus on residential gas use and sustainable transport is needed.
+By 2040 our most significant remaining community emissions will lie in gas use and on-road transport, so we need to focus on residential gas use and sustainable transport.
 Switching Council-owned buildings from gas to electricity and powering our operations with 100 per cent renewable energy has significantly reduced emissions.
-We will deliver programs focused on increasing the community's ability to reduce energy consumption and purchase renewable energy over the coming years.
+In the coming years, we will deliver programs focused on increasing the community's ability to reduce energy consumption and purchase renewable energy.